Cloud computing

 We talked about how to build a cloud - we identified key ingredients including:

-- hardware and connectivity (of course)
+- hardware and connectivity

 - compute (bare metal, VM, container), network, and storage (block, file, object) services